euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 - Each project is a separate compartment and each resource belongs to exactly one
 - Project's ID are user-defined, unique and immutable
 	- GCP assigns a name and an unique project number
+- **Super administator role**
+	- Can
+		- Assign the organization admin role to some users
+		- Be the point of contact in case of recovery issues
+		- Control the lifecycle of the GSuite

 ### Organization Node